Day-age creationism: Interpretation of Genesis

 They admit that yom can mean a twenty-four hour solar day, but argue that it can refer to an indefinitely long period of time.
 In their view, it is in this sense that the word is employed in Genesis 2:4, with a "day" of God's total creation taking place in the course of "days" of creation.

 Day-age creationists often point to phenomena such as the Cambrian explosion as evidence of one of the Creation "days" appearing in the fossil record as a long period of time.

+Hugh Ross interprets Day 1 and Day 4 of the Genesis creation account as follows: On Day 1, although the heavens, including the Sun and Moon, were already created, light did not reach the surface because the atmosphere was opaque.
+By Day 4, the atmosphere became transparent enough for celestial bodies to be visible, enabling animals to use them to regulate biological clocks.
+He associates a rise in atmospheric oxygen during Precambrian that reduced haze and cloud cover with his interpretation.
+He also interprets the plants in Genesis 1 as oxygen-producing microorganisms and suggests that land animals could have been created on Day 5 as well, arguing that the animals created on Day 6 are those necessary for human activity.